IanBartlett80/ICGymHub/README.md

 ## License

-All rights reserved © 2025 IC GymHub
+All rights reserved © 2025 GymHub